Pacific Ridge School: Harkness Learning

-· Athletics/Physical Education – 2 years (or equivalent)

 Athletics

-Middle and high school students have the option to participate in team sports at multiple levels during the fall, winter and spring.

 Pacific Ridge School is a member of the California Interscholastic Federation San Diego Section and competes in the Coastal Conference.

 Middle school teams compete in the South Coast Middle School League and offer a “no cut” participation policy, so that all students have the opportunity to play team sports and try a sport with which they may not already be familiar.

-The athletic program includes several highly competitive teams, such as the Pacific Ridge Hockey Club, champion of the 2019 Anaheim Ducks High School Hockey League in 2019 and finalist in the CAHA Division 2 State tournament.

-Visual and performing arts

-All seventh and eighth graders participate in a year-long Middle School Arts Program that explores art forms including dance, digital media arts, theater, studio art and music.
-Student performances are part of the Middle School arts curriculum and take place throughout the year.

-Upper School students have the option of taking year-long classes in the arts.
-More than 30 classes are offered.